Skip to content

 Can I feed my dog other fruits that are different or the same as Lychee?

 Fruits are also good for dogs.
 There are so many other options available that you can consider.
-Some fruits are like lychees, and some are different.
-You can check it out here: Fruits for Dogs.
+You can check out our post to learn what fruits can dogs eat safely and what fruits are unsafe.

 Can I feed my diabetic dog Lychee?

 Not at all!
-If your dog is diabetic, do not feed him with it because it is high in sugar and ultimately leads to disturbance of the blood sugar level in your dog.
+If your dog is diabetic, do not feed him with it because it is high in sugar and will impact your dog’s blood sugar level negatively.